Haha Hear Hear

 demos so I decided to book into Darkland’s studios (Fontaines D.C, Coolio,

-around lovely guy, Dan Doherty jumping behind the kit.
+around lovely guy, Dan Doherty, jumping behind the kit.
 The sessions resulted in

 a handful of high energy gritty post punk rock songs.”